BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ## 3. Software Architecture <a id='sec3'></a>

-I will try to generate a set of initial customer requirements by examining the followings:
+I will try to generate a set of initial customer requirements by examining the following two:
 1. An overview of the problem
 2. The target market
-3. Initial architectural decisions

 ### 3.1.
 An Overview of the Problem <a id='sec31'></a>